clarkedavida/clarkedavida.github.io/docs/teaching.md

 I've had the opportunity to do a lot of physics teaching at several levels.
 For various classes I've been a tutor, a teaching assistant (TA), or a grader.
-Recently I've been the Instructor of Record for a small class that exposes first-year undergraduates to lattice field theory.
-This was made possible through the
-[Science Research Initiative](https://science.utah.edu/sri/).
+Recently I've been the Instructor of Record some classes, including a small class that exposes first-year undergraduates to lattice field theory.
+This was made possible through the [Science Research Initiative](https://science.utah.edu/sri/).

+## Bielefeld University

+*Recitation Tutor*

+- Elementary Particle Physics, Winter 2025.
+- Computer Physics, Summer 2021 & 2022.
+- Theoretical Physics I, Winter 2020.

 ## University of Utah